hashicorp/packer/website/source/docs/builders/qemu.html.markdown

     qemu-system-x86 -m 1024m --no-acpi -netdev user,id=mynet0,hostfwd=hostip:hostport-guestip:guestport -device virtio-net,netdev=mynet0"
 </pre>

-* `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
-This may be relative or absolute.
-  If relative, the path is relative to the working directory when `packer` is executed.
-This directory must not exist or be empty prior to running the builder.
-  By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

 * `qemu_binary` (string) - The name of the Qemu binary to look for.
 This defaults to "qemu-system-x86_64", but may need to be changed for some platforms.
 For example "qemu-kvm", or "qemu-system-i386" may be a better